mirage/mirage-www/tmpl/wiki/hello-world.md

 Note that the string passed to `foreign` is now `"Unikernel.Main"` as we must refer to the `Main` module inside the `Unikernel` module.
-Everything else stays the same-- go ahead and try that out by building the unikernel inside `noop-functor`.
+Everything else stays the same—go ahead and try that out by building the unikernel inside `noop-functor`.